halilsafakkilic/DotNet-Graph-API/README.md

 ### Some Information
 GraphQL runs under `/api/v1`.
 If you open with **[GET]**, you can view the scheme produced by *SchemaPrinter *.
 You can start tampering by sending GraphQL queries with the **[POST]** method...

-Includes GraphiQL ❤️.
-GraphiQL will open automatically when run with VSCode.
-If you start it manually, you can access it via `/graphiql`.
+Includes GraphiQL ❤, you can access it via `/ui/graphiql`.

 ### Definations
 Default Size Limit: 10